muratk3n/thirdwave/en/README.md

 he'd say having worked at these places...
 And yet that risk assesment somehow failed.
 How?
 It always bothered me AG kept saying he never saw it coming.
-Now I have a feeling why, he knew the industry through the prism of old tech; A calling B, writing shit down, people shouting at the market floor, B calling A back, etc.. and *some* computerization.
+Now I have a feeling why, he knew the industry through the prism of old tech; A calling B, writing shit down, people shouting on the trading floor, B calling A back, etc.. and *some* computerization.
 Nothing at the levels we see today.

 ---